 Hurricane LE262 on Flat Fell, Cleator Moor.

 On 26th October 1943 this aircraft took off from Silloth airfield, where it had been either stored or used by 22 M.U., it was to be ferried to High Ercall airfield to the care of 222 M.U.
 It was being flown by a pilot belonging to No.3 Ferry Pilot Pool.
-My details surrounding this incident are pretty vague, it appears to have flown into bad weather not long after setting out to fly down the west coast but stalled over the hills to the east of Cleator Moor and crashed in the region of Flat Fell at 15.00hrs.
+My details surrounding this incident are pretty vague.
+It appears to have flown into bad weather not long after setting out to fly down the west coast but stalled over the hills to the east of Cleator Moor and crashed in the region of Flat Fell at 15.00hrs.
 Sadly the pilot was killed in the accident.

 Pilot - P/O Maurice Gaston Emile Coutanceau RAFVR (158024), aged 23.
-Parents of Mauritius.
 Buried Upminster Churchyard, Essex.
 (1st Officer ATA).

 The location of where this incident occurred has not yet been found.
 If you can assist please contact me HERE.
 Thank you.